Sasha4e/audio-db/README.md

 npm install
 npm run dev
 ```
-Go to http://localhost:9090/ and be sure that app is running.
+Go to http://localhost:9090/ and be sure that app is running